Politics of Cape Verde: Political conditions

 Following independence in 1975, the African Party for the Independence of Guinea and Cape Verde (PAIGC) established a one-party political system.
 This became the African Party for the Independence of Cape Verde (PAICV) in 1980, as Cape Verde sought to distance itself from Guinea-Bissau, following unrest in that country.

 In 1991, following growing pressure for a more pluralistic society, multi-party elections were held for the first time.
 The opposition party, the Movement for Democracy (Movimento para a Democracia, MpD), won the legislative elections, and formed the government.
 The MpD candidate also defeated the PAICV candidate in the presidential elections.
 In the 1996 elections, the MpD increased their majority, but in the 2001 the PAICV returned to power, winning both the Legislative and the Presidential elections.

 Generally, Cape Verde enjoys a stable democratic system.
 The elections have been considered free and fair, there is a free press, and the rule of law is respected by the State.
 In acknowledgment of this, Freedom House granted Cape Verde two first places in its annual Freedom in the World report, a perfect score.
 It is the only African country to receive this score.
+It is also the most electorally democratic and the third-most liberally democratic nation in Africa in the V-Dem Democracy Indices.

 The Prime Minister is the head of the government and as such proposes other ministers and secretaries of state.
 The Prime Minister is nominated by the National Assembly and appointed by the President.
 The President is the head of state and is elected by popular vote for a five-year term; the most recent elections were held in 2021.

 Also in the legislative branch, the National Assembly (Assembleia Nacional) has 72 members, elected for a five-year term by proportional representation.

 Movement for Democracy (MpD) ousted the ruling African Party for the Independence of Cape Verde (PAICV) for the first time in 15 years in the 2016 parliamentary election.
 The leader of MpD, Ulisses Correia e Silva has been prime minister since 2016.
 Jorge Carlos Almeida Fonseca was elected president in August 2011 and re-elected in October 2016.
 He is also supported by MpD.

 In April 2021, the ruling centre-right Movement for Democracy (MpD) of Prime Minister Ulisses Correia e Silva, won the parliamentary election.
-In October 2021, opposition candidate and former prime minister, Jose Maria Neves of PAICV, won Cape Verde's presidential election.
-On 9 November 2021, Jose Maria Neves was sworn in as the new President of Cape Verde.
+In October 2021, opposition candidate and former prime minister, José Maria Neves of PAICV, won Cape Verde's presidential election.
+On 9 November 2021, José Maria Neves was sworn in as the new President of Cape Verde.